cvegas22/High-Performance-Computing/README.md

 400×400   | 2180   | 588.2   | 287.9   | 197.0

 ## OpenMP Parallelisation
-- Shared-memory threading implemented for computational loops in SolverCG.
+- Shared-memory threading implemented for computational loops in `SolverCG`.
-- Custom parallel versions of cblas_ddot, cblas_daxpy, and cblas_dcopy implemented using OpenMP due to better performance over the standard CBLAS versions.
+- Custom parallel versions of `cblas_ddot`, `cblas_daxpy`, and `cblas_dcopy` implemented using OpenMP due to better performance over the standard CBLAS versions.

 ### OpenMP Performance Results (Runtime in seconds):
 Threads | 100×100 | 200×200 | 400×400